Understanding Sexual Abuse - Patient Guide

 How will the College help me if I’ve been a victim of abuse by a Naturopathic Doctor?

 The College administers a fund to cover the costs of any therapy or counseling that patients need related to sexual abuse by a Naturopathic Doctor.
-Please visit the website of the College of Naturopaths of Ontario for information on the fund and to learn about your eligibility.
+Please contact the College of Naturopaths of Ontario for information on the fund and to learn about your eligibility.